 If your tooth has an issue that’s serious enough for a crown, there isn’t a downside.
 Dental crowns are a necessary restorative treatment that’s essential to keeping your mouth healthy.
 Though they’re more costly than a filling, they’re also meant to treat more advanced decay and damage.

-Do I really need a dental crown after a root canal?
+Is a dental crown necessary after a root canal treatment?

 While dental crowns are not always required after root canals, in most cases, they’re the best course of action.